What Do You Say To A Woman Who Steals From Her Own Children?

 Now we are getting somewhere.
 No philosophy is required.
 The motive is simple and ancient: greed.
 And an embarrassing lack of self-discipline.

-It's possible that dementia played a role, as well - when my mother was doing these things, she already had a conservator.
+It's possible that dementia played a role, as well - when our mother was doing these things, she already had a conservator.

 But where was the conservator?
 It turns out the conservator was also tainted by greed and a lack of self-discipline.